Practice of Embodiment

 While meditation is a physical as well as a mental discipline, we emphasize the need for specific Embodiment Practices as a developmental “physical” approach to awakening or enlightenment, part of our holistic approach to spiritual practice.
 Embodiment Practices include such disciplines as yoga, Taiji, Qi Gong, Aikido, Gung-fu, Alexander Technique, and other specialized forms of movement and dance.

-5 aspects are characteristic of Embodiment Practices:
+Characteristic aspects of Embodiment Practices:

 - they offer physical training in progressive levels of intensity and complexity, developing strength, flexibility, coordination, balance and breath control;

 - they cultivate physical health and core energy (prana, chi, ki);

 - they awaken BodyMind Consciousness and a connection to nature and all creation;

 - they facilitate the ability to merge in absorption, and they can lead to profound awakening experiences.

 At our various communities we offer a variety of Embodiment Practice in classes, workshops and as a part of our Zen Retreats (sesshin).

 Locations and contact information